PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/assembly/index.md

 !!! warning

+	- /!\ Do not exchange Black and Red - it will lead to critical short circuit.
-	Be careful with the power block terminal, as it is delicate.
+    - Be careful with the power block terminal, as it is delicate.
 Support it while tightening to prevent solder joint breakage.

 ![Finalize the core module 1](images/Finalize_the_core_module_1.png "Finalize the core module 1")